 Tesla vs Lovecraft isn’t normally this hard.
 You can play through all the levels without much resistance until you get to the endgame bosses.
 But then it unlocks the ability to earn a different type of upgrade on a harder playthrough.
 These twelve attempts at the Docks were on the harder playthrough (there’s a harder harder playthrough after this).
 I welcome the pushback.
 I welcome the randomness, which tests how well I can use specific weapons and abilities, which feeds into the perks that I rolled up.
 It’s tough, but fair.

-But somewhere around the thirteenth playthrough, it occured to me to try something.
+But somewhere around the thirteenth playthrough, it occurred to me to try something.
 Was this level supposed to be this difficult?
 Or was it difficult because I was letting it spawn 400 monsters?
 I went into the performance settings and moved the slider down to 60.
 Here’s the same situation I was in previously, but with the spawn limit turned down to 60:

 I finished the Docks level easily.